Will Morrisey Reviews

 The story will proceed from there, sometimes but if not always predictably.
 But why does Chateaubriand choose to tell it?

 Early in his career, Chateaubriand took upon himself the task of vindicating Christianity in the wake of the Enlightenment.
 In The Genius of Christianity, published in 1802, he showed that pre-modern, Christian Europe had made substantial advances in science, without the materialism of modern science.
 Yet, there was another charge the Enlightenment made against Christianity, and against religion generally.
-Religion had sparked uncompromising wars not between Christians and Muslims but among Christians themselves.
+Religion had sparked uncompromising wars not only between Christians and Muslims but among Christians themselves.
 These wars saw priests urging warlike aristocrats to fight heretics.
 Chateaubriand’s source for his story, Ginis Bérez de Hitas’s Guerras civil de Grenada, would have provided him with a forceful reminder of this.
 Was religious toleration founded upon a turn to ‘secularization’ and ‘democratization’ (especially rule by the commercial middle classes) not more favorable to real peace than the Religion of Peace—a claim fought over by both Christians and Muslims?
 Yet had not the Enlightenment issued in the French Revolution and the Napoleonic Wars, embarrassments to Enlightenment pacifiers?
 What Chateaubriand offers might be called a thought experiment, one showing how religious fidelity and aristocracy might overcome the urge to fight, how chivalry might not deserve to die.
 It is noteworthy that Christopher Columbus was likely present at the conquest of Grenada; he would set sail for what would turn out to be an unknown continent later that year.
 If Columbus’s voyage might be considered the beginning, or at least the harbinger, of European modernity, inaugurating the ‘Age of Exploration,’ might this hinge between religious and aristocratic feudalism and irreligious and ‘bourgeois’ modernity not strike Chateaubriand as a point of considerable interest?

 As the months wear on, the lonely Abencerraje returns to gathering herbs.
 One day he hears his beloved’s voice singing a Castilian song “which traced the history of the Abencerrajes and the Zegris.”
-Once again, his greeting is gallant: “I cast at thy feet the heart the heart of Aben-Hamet.”
-This time, she won’t disappear, as her song was a song in remembrance of him, and their encounter.
+Once again, his greeting is gallant: “I cast at thy feet the heart of Aben-Hamet.”
+This time, she won’t disappear, as her song was a song in remembrance of him and their encounter.
 But she doesn’t know that he himself is “the last of the Abencerrajes,” and “a vestige of prudence restrained him” from telling her so, as that news might prove dangerous if related to the rulers: “The Moorish Wars were scarcely over, and the presence of an Abencerraje at that moment might justly inspire fear among the Spaniards.”
 For his part, he fears not the danger of combat but the danger of separation from Dona Blanca.

 Who is she?
 She descends from Roderigo Diaz de Bivar, the famous El Cid, who conquered Valencia and ruled it in the years before his death in 1099.
 During a period of exile from the Castilian court, he had fought with the Muslims, and as ruler of Valencia he found support among both Christians and Muslims.
 Although his line fell into “extreme poverty,” Blanca’s grandfather revived their fortunes, becoming “well known less for his true titles than for the brilliance of his valor”—that is, by means of virtue, of nature, not of convention.
 Ferdinand made him Duke of Santa Fé as reward for his battlefield prowess.
-His son, Don Rodrigo, was named for El Cid, who has two children, eighteen-year-old Blanca and her valorous older, also Don Rodrigo but called Don Carlos to distinguish him from him from his now elderly father.
-Don Carlos accompanied Cortez in his expedition to Mexico in 1519 the continuation of European voyages of discovery and conquest; “endur[ing] every danger, he had witnessed all the horrors of that astonishing venture,” witnessing “the fall of the last king of a world till then unknown.”
+His son, Don Rodrigo, was named for El Cid, who has two children, eighteen-year-old Blanca and her valorous older brother, also Don Rodrigo but called Don Carlos to distinguish him from him from his now elderly father.
+Don Carlos accompanied Cortez in his expedition to Mexico in 1519—the continuation of European voyages of discovery and conquest; “endur[ing] every danger, he had witnessed all the horrors of that astonishing venture,” witnessing “the fall of the last king of a world till then unknown.”
 A few years later, he fought among the Spanish forces allied with the House of Hapsburg, defeating the French at the Battle of Pavia, an event that led to the imprisonment of the French king.
 “The aspects of the new world, the long voyages over as yet unknown seas, the spectacle of revolutions and vicissitudes of fate, had badly shaken the religious and melancholy mind of Don Carlos,” who renounced marriage, giving his possessions to his sister and joining the Order of Calatrava.
 That is significant because the Order of Calatrava was founded in the twelfth century by warrior aristocrats and Catholic monks who had joined in defending a Spanish fortress; it valorizes the Church-aristocracy alliance of Spanish and indeed of European feudalism.

 His sister sings, dances, rides a horse: “Athens would have taken her for Aspasia and Paris for Diane de Poitiers.”
 “But allied to the charms of a French woman, she had the passion of a Spaniard, and her natural coquetry stole nothing from the steadiness, constancy, force, and elevation of the sentiments of her heart.”
 When her father rushes to discover what the commotion is, she nonetheless lies, telling him that the Moor “entered the garden to thank me for having shown him the way” to the caravanserai.
 She has already chosen to leave her father and to cleave to him, which would be an act of Christian if not filial fidelity.
 That will prove easier to think than to do.
 Chateaubriand pauses, however, to elaborate on the ethos and the moeurs of the Spanish regime: “The Duke of Santa Fé received the Abencerraje with the grave and yet simple politeness of the Spaniards.
 There is nothing of a servile manner to be seen in that nation, none of those turns of phrase that denote abjection of thought or degradation of spirit.
 The language of the great lord and of the peasant is one, greetings, compliments, habits, customs, all are one.
 Both their trust in and the generosity of that people towards, foreigners are boundless, just as their vengeance is terrible when betrayed.
 Heroic in their courage, unfailing in their patience, incapable of yielding to evil fortune, they must overcome it or be crushed.
 They have little of what we call wit, but the exalted passions take the place of that enlightenment that comes from subtlety and abundance of ideas.
-A Spaniard who spends the day without speaking, who has seen nothing, who cares to see nothing, who has read nothing; studied nothing; compared nothing, still finds in the grandeur of his resolutions that resources required to face the hour of adversity.”
+A Spaniard who spends the day without speaking, who has seen nothing, who cares to see nothing, who has read nothing; studied nothing; compared nothing, still finds in the grandeur of his resolutions the resources required to face the hour of adversity.”
 That is, in terms of modernity’s democracy, the Spanish were and remain democratic in the uniformity of their moeurs but aristocratic in their moeurs, and so in reality, by their nature as improved by their regime, not by convention, as established by the false nature-philosophy of the Enlightenment philosophes.
 Spaniards remain outside of the Enlightenment but suffer nothing on account of that, thanks to their grandeur, their greatness, of soul.
 For Chateaubriand, then, they are models of what other Europeans might be.

 At a birthday celebration for her father, Blanca, worried that her beloved might be distracted by the other women, dances a Zambra, “an expressive dance the Spaniards had borrowed from the Moors.”
 The music and her dance “settled the fate of the last Abencerraje irrevocably: they would have sufficed to disrupt a heart less afflicted than his.”
 As for Blanca, although “to love an Infidel, a Moor, a foreigner, seemed so strange a thing to her,” she accepted “that malaise like a true woman of Spain,” foreseeing “dangers and sorrows” calmly.
 “Let Aben-Hamet become a Christian, let him love me, and I will follow him to the ends of the earth.”
 That, of course, is the dilemma, as for his part Aben-Hamet thinks, “Let Blanca become a Muslim, let her love me, and I will serve her till my dying breath.”
 “Fixed in their resolutions,” the lovers “only awaited the moment to reveal their feelings to one another.”

 He has disclosed this much, that his family originated in Granada.
 She invites him to walk through the Alhambra, surely a site of interest.
 They enter at the Gate of Justice, where “all the charms of his homeland, all his regrets, mingled with the glamor of love, seized the heart of the Last Abencerraje,” in this place where “something sensual, religious, and yet warlike” pervaded this “kind of cloister of love, a mysterious retreat in which the Moorish kings tasted all the delights, and forgot all the duties, of life.”
-He sheds “ears of fidelity, loyalty, and honor” at the sight of King Boabdil’s name inscribed in the mosaics.
+He sheds “tears of fidelity, loyalty, and honor” at the sight of King Boabdil’s name inscribed in the mosaics.
 When she leads him to the Room of the Abencerrajes, Blanca points out their bloodstains, caused by their slaughter as punishment for the seduction of the Sultana.
 “That is the manner in which they treat men who seduce credulous women in your country,” she observes, doubtless intending this as a cautionary monition.
-Aben-Hamet responds nobly, swearing “by the blood of these knights, to love thee with the constancy fidelity, and ardor of an Abencerraje.”
+Aben-Hamet responds nobly, swearing “by the blood of these knights, to love thee with the constancy, fidelity, and ardor of an Abencerraje.”
 He has not yet quite disclosed that he is an Abencerraje, but the religious impasse remains: she would have him to convert; he, her.
 Having resisted the temptation to forsake religious fidelity for romantic love, they “emerged from that place of danger,” but not before Blanca asks him how he would love her, if he was indeed an Abencerraje.
 “More than glory and less than honor,” the Moorish aristocrat answers, confirming that his natural virtue overrides conventional opinion.
 Given both the impasse and their strength of character, they agree never to love anyone else, to wait with patience until one or the other converts.
 He vows to return every year “to see if thou hast kept faith with me, and whether thou wishest to renounce thy errors,” that is, Christianity.

 He does return the following year, bringing with him the gift of a gazelle, “almost as light-footed as thou,” on whose collar “she read with tender gaze her own name.”
 Both lovers would have known that the gazelle symbolizes the soul and is often depicted as being attacked by a lion symbolizing the passions.
 This living gazelle has survived the hunt.
 Having tested each other’s fidelity in love and in religion, “they separated again without succumbing to the passion that drew them to one another.”
 The next year proves more eventful, and fateful.
 Having returned “like one of those birds of passage that love brings back to us when it is spring in our climate,” in France, it transpires that Blanca’s brother has also arrived, accompanied by a French prisoner, captured at the Battle of Pavia, whom he has befriended.
-Perhaps borrowing from the custom of the Abencerrajes, or simply out of Christian charity, Don Carlos, “who witnessed Lautrec’s bravery” on the battlefield, “cared for the young Frenchman’s wounds, and between them one of those heroic friendships” in which “esteem and virtue form the foundation.”
-Aben-Hamet “felt his hear sink,” seeing that Don Carlo’s intends this man, Thomas de Lautrec, to court Blanca.
+Perhaps borrowing from the custom of the Abencerrajes, or simply out of Christian charity, Don Carlos, “who witnessed Lautrec’s bravery” on the battlefield, “cared for the young Frenchman’s wounds, and between them formed one of those heroic friendships” in which “esteem and virtue form the foundation.”
+Aben-Hamet “felt his heart sink,” seeing that Don Carlos intends this man, Thomas de Lautrec, to court Blanca.
 And Don Carlo “nourished in his heart that hatred against the infidels which he had inherited from El Cid.”
 Introduced by his sister to the Moor, Don Carlos chivalrously acknowledges him as a man of “noble race and brave”; in the coming war of Spain against Tunisia, “I trust we will see you take the field.”
 Aristocratic courtesy tempers religious animosity, without abandoning religious animosity.
-To his grave disappointment, Blanca “made no attempt to hide the secret of her heart” and, having one the love battle before taking the field in any war, Aben-Hamet gracefully takes his leave.
+To his grave disappointment, Blanca “made no attempt to hide the secret of her heart” and, having won the love battle before taking the field in any war, Aben-Hamet gracefully takes his leave.

 When Don Carlos demands an explanation from his sister, she unhesitatingly declares her love for the Moor: “Nobility, honor, chivalry, are his; I will worship him till my last breath,” and you, brother, should “keep thy vows of knighthood as I will keep my vows of love,” refusing to marry unless he converts to Christianity.
 When Don Carlos complains that “our family will vanish from the earth,” Blanca ripostes, “It is for thou to revive it.”
 “Besides, what use are descendants thou wilt never see, and who will lapse from thy virtue?
 Don Carlos, I feel that we are the last of our race; we are too far out of the common order for our race to flourish after us: the Cid was our ancestor, he will be our posterity.”
 Spanish aristocrats are the Christian equivalents of the last of the Abencerrajes.
 Blanca will “worship” her beloved but not at the expense of relinquishing her worship of Christ.
 And although she worships the man of chivalry, she also suspects that chivalry is dead, at least in her family, knowing that genuine aristocracy, what Chateaubriand’s older contemporary, Thomas Jefferson, called the natural aristocracy of virtue and talent, is no matter of inheritance.
 Shining in a few generations, it eventually must disappear.

 Frustrated by his sister, Don Carlos challenges Aben-Hamet to a duel.
 Once satisfied that Blanca has not sent him (“she loves thee more than ever,” the knight tells him), the Moor declines the challenge; he is not a knight, and Don Carlos would betray his superior rank if he were to fight him.
 Don Carlos promptly grants him a knighthood, “gird[ing] him with the very sword that the Abencerraje might well be about to plunge into his chest: such was the former idea of chivalry.”
 He also offers Aben-Hamet baptism, which the Moor faithfully refuses.
-In the fight, Don Carlo proves the better swordsman, but Aben-Hamet’s Arabian horse is more agile, his Arab-forged sword stronger.
+In the fight, Don Carlos proves the better swordsman, but Aben-Hamet’s Arabian horse is more agile, his Arab-forged sword stronger.
 With the Christian at his mercy, the Muslim refuses to kill him.
 “Thou wert free to kill me, but I have never thought to do you the least injury; I wished only to prove to thee that I was worthy of being thy brother, and to prevent thee from despising me.”
 The principle of warrior aristocracy, across religious lines, is honor; at the same time, both Christianity and Islam add grace, grace in imitation of God, to honor.
 That is “the former idea of chivalry.”

 Despite Blanca’s efforts, the three men will not reconcile, as Don Carlos continues to “loathe” Aben-Hamet, Lautrec to “envy” him.
 As for the Muslim, “I esteem Don Carlos, and I pity Lautrec, but I cannot love them.”
 Blanca can only counsel patience.